Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Investigating the effect of CMEs on PSR J1022+1001

 \subsection{Identifying the possible CME affected observations}

+\SC{For a low-ecliptic-latitude pulsar such as PSR J1022+1001, where solar-wind variability and CME encounters are expected, a solar-event-induced outlier is naturally defined as a DM enhancement that exceeds the predictions of a solar-wind model within a small solar elongation.
+This restriction to small elongations is motivated by the fact that, the pulsar signal traverses denser and more variable heliospheric plasma, making any CME-related DM excursion physically identifiable.}

-We first determined the angular separation between the Sun and the pulsar’s line of sight at all observing epochs.
-To track solar wind related variability, we subtracted the median DM from the epoch-wise DM values -- we will refer to this difference as `observational' DM from here onwards.
+\SC{Therefore,} we first determined the angular separation between the Sun and the pulsar’s line of sight at all observing epochs. \SC{We} subtracted the median DM from the epoch-wise DM values -- we will refer to this difference as `observational' DM from here onwards.
 We then examined the variations in observational DMs as a function of solar elongation.
-In parallel, we estimated the DM contribution expected from a spherically symmetric solar-wind model using the $NE\_SW$, parameter obtained from the timing solution~\cite{Rana25}.
+In parallel, we estimated the DM contribution expected from the widely used spherically symmetric solar-wind model~\citep{Caterina_SW_PTA_3} using the $NE\_SW$, parameter obtained from the timing solution \SC{of InPTA-DR2}~\citep{Rana25}.
 This DM is subtracted from its median across the DR2 baseline -- we refer to this difference as `modelled' DM.
-We refer to the difference between the 'modelled' and `observational' DM as the DM-excess.
+We refer to the difference between the `observational' and 'modelled' DM as the DM excess. \SC{In Fig.~\ref{fig:J1022_dmexcess} the black points with vertical bars represent the observational DM with its uncertainty, while the modelled DM is represented by the blue curve.}

-The modelled DM curve was plotted alongside the observational DM values, enabling the identification of `outlier' epochs.
-We flagged outliers as those within $20\degree$ of the Sun where the observational DM exceeded the model expectation by more than 3$\sigma$.
-This procedure when carried out on PSR J1022+1001, showed promising signature of a solar event, see Fig.~\ref{fig:J1022_dmexcess}.
-The corresponding MJD is 59800 (09 August 2022), with a separation angle of 17.75\degree and a DM-excess of $2.91\times10^{-3}$ pc/cc.
-The profile for this epoch has no visible deviation from its template profile, thereby ruling out any intrinsic origin for such DM-excess.
+We flagged \SC{as outliers those observational epochs within a conservative $20\degree$ solar elongation threshold for which the observational DM exceeds the modelled DM by more than 3 times the corresponding DM uncertainty.} \SC{For PSR J1022+1001, this procedure yields a promising candidate outlier -- MJD 59800 (09 August 2022), with a separation angle of 17.75\degree and a DM excess of $2.91\times10^{-3}$ pc/cc (see Fig.~\ref{fig:J1022_dmexcess}).} The profile for this epoch has \SC{reasonably high S/N with good detection -- }no visible deviation from its template profile -- thereby ruling out any \SC{instrumental or} intrinsic origin for such DM excess.